top of page

 Kim.jpg

-Kim has been a freelance court reporter for over 26 years.
+Kim has been a freelance court reporter for over 27 years.
 She started her career in Pennsylvania, after obtaining her degree from Penn Highlands Community College in 1997.
 Kim was the second student to sign up to the new college, and she was featured in a few stories, and she also appeared in a TV commercial for the college.
-She initially worked for a state-wide Pennsylvania firm for 2 years, and then with the help of two fabulous mentors, had her own business in Central Pennsylvania, Krett Court Reporting, until she moved her family to the Roanoke area of Virginia in the summer of 2004 with the help of immediate family in Lynchburg, and she worked with Pierce Reporting Company for a few years.
+She initially worked for a state-wide Pennsylvania firm for 2 years, and then was a freelance reporter for a few years until she moved her family to the Roanoke area of Virginia in the summer of 2004 with the help of immediate family in Lynchburg, and she worked with Pierce Reporting Company for a few years.
 She then relocated to the Charlottesville area around 2007, and worked with Cavalier Reporting for many years.

 In her free time, she enjoys traveling, gardening, cooking, Vegas trips, and going to sporting events with her family.